 To maximize learning, all campers are evaluated and placed within groups of similar ability, regardless of age.
 Throughout the camp week, campers may transition to another group level, should their talent dictate.

-Cell phones are not allowed at camp.
+Cell phones and other portable electronic devices are not allowed at camp.
 Camp phones are available to all campers, if necessary, in the gym and in the dorms.
-In addition, pay phones are available in the gym and dorm for campers’ social use.
+The camp staff and dorm mom will have cell phones available for campers’ social use.

 Transportation is not provided by the camp to or from any airports.
 If you are flying to or from camp, we recommend using an airport shuttle service.
 Please schedule flights as close as you can to the check-in times on the first day and check-out times on the last day.

 A detailed camper registration packet containing check in location, health/release forms, emergency contact numbers, and a checklist of things to bring will be emailed to all registered campers in the Spring.
 The US Sports Camps health and release forms do not require a doctor's signature and they will be collected on the first day of camp.